 Shoulder impingement syndrome

-Shoulder impingement syndrome is a catch-all term used to describe rotator-cuff-related shoulder pain.
-This describes all of the conditions that cause a decrease of the subacromial space which causes the structures housed there to be pinched or impinged.
+Shoulder impingement syndrome is a general term to describe rotator cuff-related shoulder pain.
+These are the conditions that cause a decrease of the subacromial space which causes the structures housed there to be pinched or impinged.

 Frozen shoulder

-Frozen shoulder, known officially as “adhesive capsulitis” is a condition where there’s a high pain level and limited range of motion.
+Frozen shoulder, or “adhesive capsulitis,” is a condition where there’s a high pain level and limited range of motion.
 Your shoulder can “freeze” as a result of an injury or for no reason at all.

 Rotator cuff tear

-Rotator cuff tears come in all shapes and sizes.
-The effect they have on shoulder pain and function is well correlated to the size of the tear (bigger tears mean more pain and dysfunction).
+A rotator cuff tear is a rip or separation in the group of muscles and tendons that stabilize, lift, and rotate your shoulder joint.
+The effect they have on shoulder pain and function is well correlated to the size of the tear (bigger tears mean likely more pain and dysfunction).

 Small to moderate tears can usually be managed with conservative treatment while larger tears may need to be surgically repaired to regain function.